sgf14/java-maven-notes/java-maven-notes/web/notes/versioning/README_githubProjectSetup.md

 	  	This physically moves the project from eclipse workspace folder to local git folder.
 	  	In Eclipse it adds git decoration [name] and says ..NO-HEAD.  this is ok you havent committed any files yet 1.6) In Eclipse right click project/team/commit
 		make initial commits- do NOT push at this time.
-Push is for web based github
+Push is for web based github.
+NO HEAD decoration changes to MASTER

 2) Git- Create project in local git first
 	2.1) Go into local version of Github (the github app icon on the desktop- this accesses local Git directory)